mrpointblue/sonnenBatterie-Integration/README.md

 4. If you want: Create a custom prefix.
 For example use your serialnumber of the battery system.
 Default is "sonnen".

 ## Custom Card
-Integration comes with a custom card to set Operating Mode and charge or discharge power
+Integration comes with a custom card to set Operating Mode, charge or discharge power

 <img width="460" alt="Bildschirmfoto 2025-01-28 um 00 37 30" src="https://github.com/user-attachments/assets/0c76e236-5851-463c-9d63-dc4dee9231d3" />

+Add the card manually to your dashboard.
+Use Yaml:

+type: custom:sonnenbatterie-card

 service example via YAML: